JsAdways/dataApi/README.md

 }
 ```

-4. Use Command to list all system service api
+4. Use Command to list all system process api

 `php artisan data-api:list`